-Lapidary's cut peridots according to the shade of the peridot rough material to get the desired color (the primary price driver).
+Lapidaries cut peridots according to the shade of the rough material to get the desired color (the primary price driver).
 Darker material is cut shallower to allow more light to go through the gem, while lighter material is cut deeper to allow the peridot to hold in more light and increase saturation.
 Cutting peridot is an art and requires years of experience.

 The weight of a gemstone is measured in a unit called carats (cts.).
 There are 5 carats in 1 gram.
-As discussed above, a peridot can be cut deep or shallow to maximize the color of the hessonite.
+As discussed above, a peridot can be cut deep or shallow to maximize the color of the peridot.
 A deep cut 1 carat peridot will appear visually smaller than a 1 carat shallow peridot.
 For this reason, it is best to judge a peridot based on millimeter measurements (length and width) and not carat weight.